Calvinbullock/Note-ed/README.md

 WORKING: search
 ```

-# Milestone
-- Other ideas
+# Other ideas to add
 - Pin notes?
 - Synchronization between two devices/tabs
 - Cool new note, expand area to enter note, like keep functionality.
 - Edit automatically pops the text back up to the note editing area (like keep). (week 7)

-#### Pining notes
+## Pining notes - ideas
 - add a flag `pined: T/F`
 ```js
 if (pinned) {